hilze/surveymanager/Readme.md

 Resources that are part of the system include:

 - Users - a list of users of the system
-- Respodents - a list of recently resigned staff who respond to survesy
+- Respondents - a list of recently resigned staff who respond to survesy
 - Contacts -a list contacts made by users to respondents

 id attribute values: